 The questions that Kimmel, Williams, and Saulny asked in 2012 highlight the historical amnesia that dominates the public perception of one of the nation’s home-grown religions.
 It is a perception that is perpetuated by Mormonism’s historical narrative on the inside as well as misunderstandings on the outside.
 The irony lies in the historical evolution of that public perception.
 Black Saints were among the first to arrive in the Salt Lake Valley in 1847 and have been a part of the Mormon experience from its beginnings.
-In fact, public perception in the nineteenth century centered on the notion that Mormons were too accepting of undesirable racial groups.
+In fact, public perception in the nineteenth century centered on the notion that Latter-day Saints were too accepting of undesirable racial groups.
 One accusation leveled against Mormons in the state of Missouri, for example, was that they had “opened an asylum for rogues and vagabonds and free blacks.”
-The first documented black person to join this American-born faith was Black Pete, a former slave who was baptized in 1830, when the fledging movement was less than a year old.
-Other black people trickled in over the course of the nineteenth century (over 250 identified so far) and were always a part of the Mormon story.
-At least two black men were ordained to the faith’s highest priesthood in its first two decades.
-Yet by the beginning of the twentieth century Mormons themselves had erased black pioneers from their collective memory and solidified race based priesthood and temple restrictions in their stead.
-On the inside and on the outside black Mormons were lost to history.
+The first documented Black person to join this American-born faith was a former slave named Peter who was baptized in 1830, when the fledging movement was less than a year old.
+Other Black people trickled in over the course of the nineteenth century (over 290 identified so far) and were always a part of the Mormon story.
+At least two Black men were ordained to the faith’s highest priesthood in its first two decades and others of Black-African descent were also ordained.
+Yet by the beginning of the twentieth century Latter-day Saints themselves had erased Black pioneers from their collective memory and solidified race based priesthood and temple restrictions in their stead.
+On the inside and on the outside Black Mormons were lost to history.

-A Century of Black Mormons is a digital history database designed to document and recover what was lost—the identities and voices of black Mormons during the faith’s first one hundred years (1830 to 1930).
+Century of Black Mormons is a digital history database designed to document and recover what was lost—the identities and voices of Black Mormons during the faith’s first one hundred years (1830 to 1930).
 The LDS Church has never tracked membership by race and so official LDS baptism and confirmation records are not always useful.
-Yet documents do exist that have allowed us to identify black Mormons, name them, and collect basic biographical information about them.
+Yet documents do exist that have allowed us to identify Black Latter-day Saints, name them, and collect basic biographical information about them.

-Because the LDS Church adopted a “one drop” policy in 1907 designed to prevent anyone with “one drop” of black-African ancestry from being ordained to the LDS priesthood or admitted to LDS temples (other than to perform proxy baptisms for the dead), we have adopted a “one drop” policy for admission into the Century of Black Mormons database.
-While the LDS “one drop” policy was aimed at excluding black Mormons from priesthood ordination and temple admission, we are using a “one drop” policy to include people in our database.
-If we find evidence of a Latter-day Saint’s black-African ancestry, then we include that person in the database.
-As a result, there are people in the database who eventually “passed as white” but for whom we have evidence of black-African ancestry.
-In part, at least, this will demonstrate the difficulty of policing racial boundaries and the impossibility of ferreting out “one drop” of anyone’s racial identity, especially as some of those with black-African ancestry were ordained to the priesthood or entered Mormon temples.
+Because the LDS Church adopted a “one drop” policy in 1907 designed to prevent anyone with “one drop” of Black-African ancestry from being ordained to the LDS priesthood or admitted to LDS temples (other than to perform proxy baptisms for the dead), we have adopted a “one drop” policy for admission into the Century of Black Mormons database.
+While the LDS “one drop” policy was aimed at excluding Black Mormons from priesthood ordination and temple admission, we are using a “one drop” policy to include people in our database.
+If we find evidence of a Latter-day Saint’s Black-African ancestry, then we include that person in the database.
+As a result, there are people in the database who eventually “passed as white” but for whom we have evidence of Black-African ancestry.
+In part, at least, this will demonstrate the difficulty of policing racial boundaries and the impossibility of ferreting out “one drop” of anyone’s racial identity, especially as some of those with Black-African ancestry were ordained to the priesthood or entered Latter-day Saint temples.
 We include the evidence for a person’s racial identity in each file.

-Century of Black Mormons is a public history project designed to share not only the stories of black Latter-day Saints with the general public, but the primary source documents which chronicle their lives.
-Those using these sources for their own research purposes should always acknowledge CenturyofBlackMormons.org when using any sources or information from the database.
+Century of Black Mormons is a public history project designed to share not only the stories of Black Latter-day Saints with the general public, but the primary source documents which chronicle their lives.
+The document reader at the bottom of each biography is loaded with every source that Century of Black Mormons has permission to make publicly available.
+In a few cases, LDS membership records have been cropped or redacted to exclude membership information (such as evidence of excommunications) which the Church of Jesus Christ of Latter-day Saints considers sensitive.
+The written biographies, however, always include complete information as well as source citations so that researchers can find original documents at their host archives.
+Those using these sources for their own research purposes should always acknowledge CenturyofBlackMormons.org when using any sources or information from the database and should cite the name of the author who wrote the biography, the full name of the Black Latter-day Saint, and the corresponding URL, such as this: W. Paul Reeve, "Elijah Able," accessed July 27, 2020, https://exhibits.lib.utah.edu/s/century-of-black-mormons/page/able-elijah.
 In addition, researchers should also cite any primary sources to their original archives, the full citations for which are always available through the document viewer’s “more information” tab.

 W. Paul Reeve